mscastanho/bpf-tutorial/README.md

-# awesome-bpf
+# bpf-tutorial
-A curated list of links, references and awesome material about Berkeley Packet Filter (BPF) and its extended version (eBPF)
+A tutorial for beginners on getting started with extended Berkeley Packet Filter (eBPF)